denironyx/Databases/README.md

 ![](images/task2.PNG)

 Task 2:
-Compare the number of male managers to the number of female managers from different departments for each year statrting from 1990
+Compare the number of male managers to the number of female managers from different departments for each year starting from 1990

 ![](images/task4.PNG)